practicalcomputerscience/MicrobenchmarkGPHLlanguages/README.md

     WITH_SPECIAL_CHARS = False
 ```

-..because I don't want to change to source code in so many programming languages anymore.
+..because I don't want to change the source code in so many programs anymore.
+Hastly doing this is a risk for correctly working programs.

 <br/>